Masterbuilt Electric Smoker Mailbox Mod

 The vent has a tab that's bent down to stop it from turning past the vent hole.
 I used a pair of pliers to bend the tab up so it's flush with the rest of the vent.
 Next I held the vent against the mailbox door, marked the center and drilled a hole.
 Then I mounted the vent to the mailbox door with the bolt and nut.

-I had originally panned to drill 4 vent holes in the door, about 5/8" diameter.
-If that's what you want then... with the vent in place, mark the center position for the vent holes in the door.
-Drill some pilot holes, or just go right to the 5/8" bit - whatever.
+I had originally panned to drill 4 vent holes in the door, about 5/8" diameter, but I decided to use the vent cover from the top of the smoker.
+With the vent in place, mark the center position for the vent holes in the door.
+Drill some pilot holes, or just go right to the 5/8" bit - whatever works best for you.

 I got the vents cut.
 Not perfect, but it'll work.
 Next is the "guts" inside the smoker.

 I started up the smoker and checked the draft after a couple minutes.
 No problems there!
-I never see any smoke coming out of the front of the mailbox, so the draft seems to be good.
+I only see smoke coming out of the front of the mailbox when it's very windy, so the draft seems to be good.

 Time for an actual test.